The Enemy of the World: Home media

 Episode 3 was released on VHS in The Troughton Years.
 A restored and VidFIREd version was released on DVD in 2004, as part of the Lost in Time boxset.
 In 2002, a remastered CD version of the audio was released with linking narration by Frazer Hines.

 Following the recovery of the remaining episodes, the complete serial was released on iTunes on 11 October 2013.
 Following its release it shared the top two spots on the iTunes download chart for TV serials with following the newly recovered serial The Web of Fear, above Homeland and Breaking Bad.

 A DVD was released in the UK on 25 November 2013.
 A US release arrived on 20 May 2014.
-The BBC reported that the DVD held the classic Doctor Who sales record until the release of The Web of Fear DVD.
+The BBC reported that the DVD held the classic Doctor Who sales record until the release of The Web of Fear DVD in 2014.

 A special-edition DVD with audio commentary, interviews, a tribute to the late Deborah Watling, and further remastering of all six episodes was released in the UK on 26 March 2018.

+In 2023, for the programme's 60th anniversary, The Enemy of the World became available to stream on BBC iPlayer.
+It is available internationally on BritBox.